tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 I hate loving
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Bare in mind that a sequence of multiple carets will be treated as if there was just a single caret (i.e., redundant carets will be ignored).
+Bear in mind that a sequence of multiple carets will be treated as if there was just a single caret (i.e., redundant carets will be ignored).

 ## Epsilon {#sec:epsilon}